-James T. Brett, President and Chief Executive Officer of The New England Council, was appointed to those positions by the Council’s board of directors in October 1996.
+James T. Brett is the President and Chief Executive Officer of The New England Council, the nation’s oldest regional business association.
+Mr. Brett was appointed to this position by the Council’s Board of Directors in October 1996.

 Under Mr. Brett’s leadership, The New England Council has become the region’s premier business advocacy and networking association.
 During his tenure, revenues have grown significantly, membership has increased tenfold, and the organization has expanded its programming to offer upwards of 60 events annually throughout the six New England states and in Washington, D.C.
 The Council is widely respected by business leaders and policymakers alike for its non-partisan, consensus-based approach to policy advocacy.
 As a result, in recent years, Mr. Brett has led the Council’s successful and impactful federal advocacy on a wide range of critical economic issues, including energy, financial services, healthcare, education and workforce development, technology, transportation, trade, and more.

 Prior to joining the Council, Mr. Brett served for 15 years as a member of the Massachusetts House of Representatives.
 During that time, he served as a Chairman of several of the most influential committees in the Massachusetts legislature, including the Committee on Banking, the Committee on Taxation, and the Joint Committee on Congressional Redistricting.
 As a State Representative, Mr. Brett’s legislative priorities included providing tax relief for key Massachusetts industries, creating high-wage jobs, developing and retaining a skilled workforce, and fostering an overall business climate that supports economic growth and prosperity for all residents.